 For couples who are trying for a baby, Christmas, Mother’s Day and Father’s Day can be very painful reminders of the fertility and success of other people – and the fact that they have not yet achieved this success.

-Christmas is a time for celebration of a special birth in history.
-It is a time for families – a time for children.
+Christmas is a time for the celebration of a special birth in history.
+It is a time for families.
+A time for children.
 The Christmas holiday season can be a stressful time for many reasons.
-For people experiencing fertility issues this time can be a painful reminder of a longed for child.
-Some thoughtful planning can help to reduce sadness and increase your chances of having an enjoyable Christmas time.
+For people experiencing fertility issues, this time can be a painful reminder of a longed-for child.
+If you are currently dealing with infertility, some thoughtful planning can help to reduce sadness and increase your chances of having an enjoyable Christmas time.

-It’s not uncommon for couples or individuals experiencing fertility issues to not participate in family gatherings so to assist you cope with such situation please read on. .
+It’s not uncommon for couples or individuals experiencing fertility issues to not participate in family gatherings.
+To assist you to cope with such situation, please read on.

 Make a conscious decision to:

-Have a polite response planned for when friends and family ask you about when you plan to have children.
-Generally people are not being unkind or thoughtless they are often asking because they can’t think of anything else to say.
+- Have a polite response ready for when friends and family ask you when you plan to have children.
+Generally, people are not being unkind or thoughtless.
+They are often asking because they can’t think of anything else to say.
 We are all guilty of this if we are really honest with ourselves.
-Think through how you would deal with such a situation and plan your response so that you are prepared with a polite but firm reply.
+Think through how you would deal with such a situation ahead of time.
+Plan your response so that you are prepared with a polite but firm reply.

-You don’t need to give details.
-Consider a short, simply response like “We don’t have children” this is all you need to say, you don’t need to elaborate or justify your position.
+- You don’t need to give details if you are dealing with infertility.
+Consider a short, simple response like “We don’t have children.”
+This is all you need to say.
+You don’t need to elaborate or justify your position.

-Try to find other people who are childfree that would like to spend special days such as Christmas with.
-This way you may actually have a day whereby your thoughts wondering to not having a baby may be minimised.
+- Try to find other people who are childfree that you would like to spend special days such as Christmas with.
+This way your thoughts wandering to not having a baby can be minimised.

-Treat yourself by doing some things you really enjoy such as bush walking, going to the theatre, planning a special holiday or just immersing yourself in a good book.
-Also spend time with your partner – just you and them and be thankful for your relationship.
+- Treat yourself by doing some things you really enjoy.
+This might be bushwalking, going to the theatre, planning a special holiday or just immersing yourself in a good book.
+Spend time with your partner, just you and them, and be thankful for your relationship.
 Sometimes we can become so engrossed in our desire to have a family that we forget the other person in the relationship.
-It’s OK to do something special for yourself and together – it doesn’t have to cost a think even a romantic walk in the woods or along the beach can do wonders for a relationship as it allows us to freely communicate and share our emotions with the ones we love and feel safe with.
+It’s okay to do something special for yourself and together.
+It doesn’t have to cost a thing.
+Even a romantic walk in the woods or along the beach can do wonders for a relationship.
+This allows us to freely communicate and share our emotions with the ones we love and feel safe with.

-Think of a way to create your own tradition to celebrate special occasions.
-For example on Mother’s or Father’s Day – make plans to go to a secluded location with a bottle of wine and a hamper of food that you consider very indulgent and spend time telling yourself and your partner that this is also your special day – you do not have to have children to celebrate this event – even just the desire to be a mum or dad entitles you to share in this day.
-Perhaps give your partner a special gift on this…
+- Think of a way to create your own tradition to celebrate special occasions.
+For example on Mother’s or Father’s Day, make plans to go to a secluded location with a bottle of wine and a hamper of food that you consider very indulgent.
+Spend time telling yourself and your partner that this is also your special day, you do not have to have children to celebrate this event.
+When you are dealing with infertility, even just the desire to be a mum or dad entitles you to share in this day.
+Perhaps give your partner a special gift.